Fun, Festive and Healthy? Check!

 Everyone has a favorite dish for the holidays, whether it's pumpkin pie and whipped cream, crispy-skinned Christmas goose, or a toasty mug of eggnog.
 While there's nothing wrong with a little indulging, it's all too easy to have every meal become a feast – and cookies become the snacks.

 Think it's hard to find healthy treats that are also as festive as the season, and recipes that are kid-friendly?
 The chefs at Bean Sprouts are up for the challenge!
-Bean Sprouts offers a children's cooking school and family café at the Seattle Center Armory.
+(Editor's note: Bean Sprouts is a national chain, but not currently in the Seattle area.)

 This secular wintery recipe, a favorite for fans of Happy Feet, features mostly fruits and vegetables with just enough chocolate to make it dessert.
 Seip says kids love the process: "It cracks them up, and the recipe steps where they're waddling around like penguins … it's not just the outcome that's fun, it's the whole process."